virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterRemoveVolume

-The *onAfterRemoveVolume* event will be triggered after removing volumes from Docker container.
-It will be executed once for each Docker container.
+The *onAfterRemoveVolume* event is triggered after removing volumes from Docker container.
+It is executed once for each Docker container.

 **Event Placeholders:**